Fleckvieh cattle are now one of the most popular breeds.

 Fleckvieh cattle originated in central Europe back in the 1800s when local stock were cross-bred with Simmental cattle from Switzerland.
 The aim was to produce a breed with excellent muscling and good milk production.
 Today, the dual purpose Fleckvieh is suitable for both meat and milk production and is firmly established on all continents.

-These farms are predominately in Austria and Germany.
-Our focus is on high class heifers and cows which are then delivered directly to farms.
+David Clarke Livestock has long-standing relationships with a good number of farms in Austria and Germany that breed top quality Fleckvieh.
+Our focus is on high class heifers and cows which are then delivered directly to farms across Ireland and Europe.

 Fleckvieh cattle characteristics